 Personal loans, also known as unsecured loans, are mid-term loans usually designed to provide you with an injection of money for a specific need.
 While most personal loans are obtained through your usual bank, there are a variety of options available that should be looked at first to get the best rate.

 With a multitude of providers, and a wealth of different products from each of those lenders, sifting through the amount of options available to you is time consuming and can be very complicated.
-Here at Compare UK Quotes, our expert advisors are available throughout the day to take that workload from you and pick out the most suitable offers to meet your individual requirements.
+Here's a guide to help you through the process.

 Reasons for a Personal Loan

 Most providers are interested in the reasons for your personal loan, in order to be responsible lenders and not just hand out loans to those who cannot afford to repay them.
 The more usual reasons for a personal loan are:

 Perhaps the number one reason for an unsecured personal loan is to pay off a number of other outstanding debts and to have only the single monthly loan repayment to worry about.
 Not only does this make juggling monthly finances easier, it can also save substantial amounts of money, as it is possible to repay existing debts with high interest rates with a single loan at a lower and more reasonable rate.

 Make sure that you can afford the repayments on any personal loan – never stretch yourself beyond your realistic means.